exotic animal medicine

 We recommend a yearly exam on all exotics.
 Yearly blood work is also recommended for some exotics, especially as they approach their senior years.
-Pearland Pet Health Center also has the capability to hospitalize and do surgery on most exotics.
+Pearland Pet Health Center also has the capability to hospitalize and do some surgery on most exotics.

 • Rabbit

-• Bird (all kinds)
+• Bird (companion birds)

 • Guinea Pig